 - Exercising our legitimate interests in being able to (continue to) provide our services to our clients as efficiently as possible; and

-- Exercising our legitimate interest in providing or continuing to provide our services as efficiently as possible to visitors to our website and to optimise use of our website.
+- giving consent in providing or continuing to provide our services as efficiently as possible to visitors to our website and to optimise use of our website.

 Who has access to your personal data?

 - CED uses various systems for processing your personal data and the suppliers of these systems may, as a result, also process your personal data.
-For more information on these suppliers please contact us at firstname.lastname@example.org;
+There are data processors on behalf of CED.

-- Only employees of CED who need your personal data to perform their work have direct access to your data stored in CED’s systems.
+- Only employees of CED or certified contracted experts who need your personal data to perform their work have direct access to your data stored in CED’s systems.